-Robert Reese became the executive director of the Cherry Center for the Arts in 1987.
-As executive director, Reese implements all Cherry Center events and oversees external communications, development, and long-range planning.
+Robert Reese became the executive director of the Carl Cherry Center for the Arts in 1987.
+As executive director, Reese implements all Carl Cherry Center events, and oversees external communications, development, and long-range planning.

 For more than 20 years, Reese’s imagination and commitment to noncommercial, contemporary artistic exploration has steered the Cherry along the course laid out by Jeanne D’Orge in the 1940s.
 “Jeanne D’Orge was very supportive and nurturing of original art and new forms of theater,” says Reese.
 “Our programs speak to her legacy.”